bismuthfoundation/hypernode/doc/Notes.md

 add a message for that.

+Raspberry pi image of node + HN
+(not enough. orange pi2e : 2Gb, could do)

 # TODO

+Important: see wallet server, add filehandler counts and such for debug/status.

 Since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
 If so, use the docstring to add "Async" prefix instead to all async functions.

 common.py: TODO: split this file into 2: one "utils" with the functions, and one "params" or "posconfig" with the chain parameters.

+Write a simplified async node, with only node related commands, no client commands?
+Could serve as a base for a full async node later on, and will lighten the load on the hosting.
+Most diff. thing: the sync state loop to clearly decompose.

-Reread docs and code, change occurences of MN to HN (code ok)
+Reread docs and code, change occurrences of MN to HN (code ok)

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.